Application Development Kit (ADK)

 >LINK $(OUTPUT_ROOT)/SomeFile.txt $(OUTPUT_ROOT)/SomeOtherFile.txt

-On Windows a unprivileged user may not be allowed to create symlinks. |
+On Windows, unprivileged users may not have permission to create symlinks.

 The statement block